zeroluck/docs/sources/admin-guide/introduction/architecture.md

 for the OX web container plugins.
 It is easy to configure and there were tools to enable memcached clusters (thanks Twitter!).

-## Web container plugins
+## Web container plugins: Shibboleth for SAML and OX for OAuth2
-Today, Web access management tools like CA Siteminder predominantly use the web filter approach.
+Today, Web access management tools like CA Siteminder predominantly use the web agent approach.
 Many large organizations have hundreds or thousands of "web agents" running on Apache and IIS.

-Web filters are a great approach.
+Web agents are a great approach.
 Programmers don't have to know much about the protocols.
 System administrators can configure the web server to use the central authorization server so we don't have to rely on the programmers to get security right.
 The programmers can obtain the user session information in the environment variables.
 In OAuth2 information is serialized using JSON.
 For example, the entire id_token JWT is sent in one environment variable.

-If developers want even more control, they can use the OpenID Connect and UMA API's directly.
+If developers want even more control, they can use the Gluu Server's API's directly: SAML, OpenID Connect, or UMA.